The Year of the Rabbit

 The packaging is divided into two parts, an outer tray and six small shareable boxes with hidden blessing messages inside, encouraging everyone to share with their loved ones and symbolising the invigoration that Zespri brings to everyone.

 Festival cues have been continuously used and crafted in Zespri’s look and feel.
 And the pose of the Zodiac Rabbit interacting with the Sungold kiwi fruit communicates good wishes and more importantly, a call to action as a gifting choice for consumers during the festive period.

-And while we're on the topic of teas...
-Fortnum & Mason has also launched a range of biscuits, champagne, and sparkling tea - the perfect gift for this special time of the year!
+On the topic of teas, Fortnum & Mason has also launched a range of biscuits, champagne, and sparkling tea - the perfect gift for this special time of the year!

 Shanghai also worked with Wusu beer to construct an epic 福 (blessing) character truly embodying the scale and unyielding spirit of Wusu.
 Made of weighty industrial materials, welded, and sealed with a flaming passion, it makes a bold statement among the hustle and bustle of Lunar New Year celebrations.

 We're wishing everyone a prosperous and joyful Lunar New Year filled with love, good luck, and lots of delicious food!
 Gong xi fa cai!